 Does Real Earnings Smoothing Reduce Investors’ Perceived Risk?

-This study examines whether real earnings smoothing influences equity and credit investors’ perception of risk.
-Using a large sample of U.S. public firms during the period of 1996 through 2014, we find that real smoothing is negatively associated with option-implied volatility even after controlling for accrual-based smoothing and fundamental smoothing, suggesting that real smoothing lowers equity investors’ perception of risk.
-We also find that the association between real smoothing and equity investors’ perceived risk is stronger when dividend payouts are higher, balance sheet constraints are more severe, and accrual-based smoothing is greater.
-In addition, we find that real smoothing is negatively associated with CDS spreads, implying that real smoothing lowers creditors’ perception of risk as well.
-Our results are robust to a variety of sensitivity checks.
-Overall, our study documents a new factor that influences both equity and credit investors’ ex ante perception of risk.
+This study examines whether real earnings smoothing influences equity and credit investors’ perceptions of risk.
+Using a large sample of U.S. public firms, we find that real earnings smoothing is negatively associated with option-implied volatility, suggesting that real earnings smoothing lowers equity investors’ perceived risk.
+We also find that real earnings smoothing is negatively associated with credit default swap spread, implying that real earnings smoothing lowers credit investors’ perceived risk.
+Our results are robust to multiple sensitivity analyses and to various tests used to address potential endogeneity.
+Moreover, the effect of real earnings smoothing is greater than that of accrual-based smoothing, suggesting that real earnings smoothing is more difficult for investors to detect and unravel.
+Overall, our study documents a new factor that influences both equity and credit investors’ ex ante perceptions of risk.

 Suggested Citation: Suggested Citation